Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/README.md

 ## Installations

-Before you start work on the project in this course, you need to complete all of the [installations](./chapters/book-1-installations.md).
-Once done, come back to this page and start on the first project.
+Before you start work on the projects in this course, you need to complete all of the [installations](./chapters/book-1-installations.md).

 ## Projects